 7 Household Items That Should Never Be Flushed Down the Toilet

-Toilets are a common home appliance that we are using every day.
-We tend to think of its convenience for granted, however it’s essential to keep in mind that it’s not a garbage can.
-Certain things should not to be flushed into the drain because they can cause obstruction inside the sewer or damage to sewer pipes.
+Toilets are a common home appliance that we utilize every day.
+There’s a tendency to accept the convenience of it as a given, but it’s vital to remember that it’s a toilet, not a garbage can.
+There are certain items that should never be flushed down the drain because they could cause blockage inside the sewer or damage for sewer drains.

 Key Takeaways

-- Be careful not to flush certain items in the toilet, as they could cause blockages in the drain or damages to the pipes.
+- Be careful not to flush certain items down the toilet as they could block the drain or damage to sewer pipes.

 - Baby wipes